The Right Way to Humble Brag in an Interview

 The following tips are a few ways you can talk about yourself without being off-putting.

 Vulnerability is the most effective approach to connect with others.
 We all see ourselves as flawed, so when you put your flaws out for someone else to see, it creates an instant connection.
 We’re not attracted to the perfection in people’s stories, but in the and errors in judgement.
-Simply put, we’re interested in the humanness of some else’s story.
+Simply put, we’re interested in the humanness of someone else’s story.

 Think about a few of your favorite stories and you’ll always come up with places where you went wrong.
 Including a few of these missteps can make you relatable without coming across as incompetent.